TumCucTom/georgia-AI/README.md

 #### 4. **Swish Activation**

 The model uses the Swish activation function (denoted as `SiLU` in PyTorch) instead of traditional activation functions like ReLU.
 Swish has been found to outperform ReLU in many cases because it allows for smoother gradients, especially for deeper networks.
 The smooth, non-monotonic nature of Swish helps improve optimization by reducing the likelihood of dead neurons (a problem associated with ReLU) and ensuring a more stable gradient flow throughout the network.
-This contributes to the model’s ability to learn more effectively, particularly in complex tasks like word prediction.
+This contributes to the model’s ability to learn more effectively, particularly in complex tasks like word prediction and infering complex underlying patterns.

 #### 5. **Output Layer**

 The output layer, `fc_out`, is a fully connected layer that maps the final representation (of size 256) to 5757 units, corresponding to the size of the output vocabulary.
 This large number of units likely corresponds to the total number of possible words or tokens in the model's vocabulary.
 The output of this layer represents the logits, which are later converted to probabilities using softmax during the loss computation.
-This layer is crucial for the final classification task, where each unit corresponds to the likelihood of a specific word or token.
+This layer is crucial for the final classification task, where each unit corresponds to the likelihood of a specific word or token - in this case 5 letter word.

 #### 6. **Weight Initialization**